baldwinjj/react-tutorial/README.md

 # react-tutorial
-A repository for introducing React
+A repository for introducing React to the CIRDLES Team.